mrbumcum/dispatch/frontend/README.md

 ⚠️ **Never commit API keys to version control!**

-- `src/config.ts` is already in `.gitignore` - it will NOT be committed
+- `.env` is gitignored and will NOT be committed
-- Always use `src/config.example.ts` as a template
+- Always use `frontend/.env.example` as the template for local setup
 - Never share your API keys publicly
 - For production deployments, consider using environment variables or a backend proxy to secure API keys